aesher9o1/placement_portal/server/README.md

 > Placement portal backen server made with express that communicates with [firebase](placement-portalmuj.firebaseapp.com).

-**Export your own port constant in case 4000 is busy on your machine**
+**Export your own port constant in case 4000 is busy on your machine, and get the google cloud service secrets**

 ## Installation
 *npm i -_-*

 ## Run
 nodemon ./server.js localhost 8080